surbhi-co/ML_model_deployment/README.md

 # Online_shopper's_intention_ML_model

  ## Problem statement
- Given a dataset consisting of a no. of sessions of users along with certain attributes,We need to predict whether a session would end with shopping or not.
+ Given a dataset consisting of a no. of sessions of users along with certain attributes,We need to predict whether a session would end with a purchase or not.

  ## Dataset Dictionary
  The data set consists of 12330 sessions, along with 18 attributes.
  Each session belongs to a different user in a 1-year period.

- ATTRIBUTES
+ ## ATTRIBUTES
-## Administrative: *No. of adiministrative pages visted by the user in a session.*
+Administrative: *No. of adiministrative pages visted by the user in a session.*
-## Administrative Duration : *Time spent on the administrative pages by the user in a session.*
+Administrative Duration : *Time spent on the administrative pages by the user in a session.*
-## Informational : *No. of Informational pages visted by the user in a session.*
+Informational : *No. of Informational pages visted by the user in a session.*
-## Informational Duration : *Time spent on the Informational pages by the user in a session.*
+Informational Duration : *Time spent on the Informational pages by the user in a session.*
 ## Product Related : *No. of Product Related pages visted by the user in a session.*
 ## Product Related Duration :*Time spent on the Product related pages by the user in a session.*
 ## Bounce Rate: *Refers to the percentage of visitors who enter the site from that page and then left without triggering any other requests during that session.